jinverar/Penetration-Testing-Scripts/1-external+recon+vuln-exploration.md

 Use burp suite right away and spider the host looking for intel

 Refer to burp suite essentials book on kindle if needed.

+Send burp requests to intruder and use sniper to conduct lfi testing.

 ### Gobuster